Jump to section

 2. countries or geographic areas with operations and suppliers considered at risk.

-2. Out of the new cases reported or pointed out by stakeholders including civil society organizations, local communities and regulatory authorities in FY2022, 10 cases* were related to the 8 salient human rights issues.
-We investigate the issues reported by the stakeholders, andif corrective action is necessary, appropriate measures are considered and implemented.
+2. Out of the new cases reported or pointed out by stakeholders including civil society organizations, local communities and regulatory authorities in FY2023, 14 cases* were related to the 8 salient human rights issues.
+We investigate the issues reported by the stakeholders, and if corrective action is necessary, appropriate measures are considered and implemented.

 *Excludes incidents of discrimination and harassments.
 Also, the occupational health and safety does not include work-related injuries or fatalities.

-3. Please refer to our comments in the section "Risk for incidents of child, forced or compulsory labour".
+3. Please refer to our comments in the section "Risk for incidents of child, forced or compulsory labor".

 Health and Well-being Health and safety (%)